Azure Databricks architecture overview

 Azure Databricks is structured to enable secure cross-functional team collaboration while keeping a significant amount of backend services managed by Azure Databricks so you can stay focused on your data science, data analytics, and data engineering tasks.

-Azure Databricks operates out of a control plane and a data plane.
+Azure Databricks operates out of a control plane and a compute plane.

 Although architectures can vary depending on custom configurations (such as when you’ve deployed an Azure Databricks workspace to your own virtual network, also known as VNet injection), the following architecture diagram represents the most common structure and flow of data for Azure Databricks.